How to nominate someone

 Submit a nomination form to recommend a team for the Best Team in Support of Student Learning Award.
-Nominations can be made from Thursday 7 January 2021.
-The closing date for nominations is Wednesday 24 February 202`1.
+Nominations for the University Teaching Awards 2022 will open in December 2021.

 Following receipt of the nomination form, the team will be contacted to confirm their willingness to progress to the next stage.
 At this point, the following supporting statements will be requested:

 nominated teams will be required to produce a single statement to articulate the their contribution to the student learning experience and supporting evidence.

 supporting statements will be requested from the nominated team’s Director of Studies or senior colleague and relevant students.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.

 The award will be made to a team (up to a maximum of five individuals) of teaching and support staff who can evidence the delivery of an exceptional or innovative or transformational contribution to the student experience in learning and teaching in Semester 2 (2019/20) and/or during the academic year 2020/21.

 Nominated teams should be able to demonstrate: